-3.2 Children and young people who have SEN may have a disability under the Equality Act 2010 - that is "a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities".
+3.2 Children and young people who have SEND may also have a disability under the Equality Act 2010 - that is "a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities".
 This definition includes sensory impairments such as those affecting sight or hearing, and long term health conditions such as asthma, diabetes, epilepsy and cancer.
-Children with such conditions do not necessarily have SEN, but there is an overlap between disabled children and those with SEN. Where a disabled child requires special educational provision they will also be covered by the SEN definition.